Yogesh AbichandaniInnovation Analyst View bio

 Jim ReddenInnovation Advisor

-Jim Redden advises our corporate and government clients that want to improve their innovation processes and outcomes.
-An expert at facilitating innovation, he understands the complexities of organizational innovation initiatives and enjoys applying innovation best practices to help teams solve new challenges.
+Jim Redden works with clients to improve their innovation processes and outcomes.
+An expert at facilitating innovation, he understands the complexities of organizational initiatives and applies best practices to help teams solve new challenges.
 Jim has helped establish innovation programs in the Philippines and Saudi Arabia, and in companies across the United States.

 He brings diverse perspectives to our clients, having worked as an engineer in oil and gas and a teacher.
 A podcast connoisseur, whitewater rafting enthusiast, and Cincinnati native, Jim has a B.S. in Chemical Engineering from the University of Notre Dame.